IAIK/SLUBStick/README.md

 # SLUBStick Artifacts

 This repo contains artifacts developed during a research project, as well as the code to perform SLUBStick.
-For convenience, we provide a Virtual Machine (VM) image ([image](https://todo.todo)) with all necessary programs and scripts included.
+For convenience, we provide a Virtual Machine (VM) [image](https://doi.org/10.5281/zenodo.11943102) with all the necessary programs and scripts included.

 ## What is SLUBStick